Null-homologous exotic surfaces in 4-manifolds: introduction

-Presumably if the surfaces are smooth, then the surfaces are topologically isotopic without the condition that $b_2 \geq |\sigma| + 6$.
-If one could show that, then one could similarly drop that condition from Theorem \ref{t:main}.
-On the other hand, for locally flat surfaces this condition is necessary.
-Examples can be derived from \cite{HT} and \cite{HT2} wherein topological 4-manifolds are constructed with infinite cyclic fundamental group that are not connected sums with $S^1\times S^3$.
-In their examples, surgery on a loop generating $\pi_1$ will result in a surface in $n\mathbb{CP}^2$ that has cyclic fundamental group.
-However, this surface cannot be topologically isotopic to the trivial one, because surgery on the trivial surface results in a manifold which is a connect sum with $S^1\times S^3$.
-Furthermore, such a surface cannot be smoothly embedded, otherwise it would be possible to smooth the original topological 4-manifold it was derived from.

-Also, one might wonder how robust these exotic embeddings are.
+One might wonder how robust these exotic embeddings are.
 That is, what does it take to make any of the exotically embedded topologically trivial surfaces constructed here smoothly equivalent again?
 In \cite{BS}, Inanc Baykur and the second author show that these tori become smoothly equivalent once one increases the genus of each of these surfaces in the most trivial possible way.
-Namely, tubing any one of the topologically trivial surfaces of Theorem 1.1 with a smoothly trivial surface results in a smoothly trivial surface.
+Namely, tubing any one of the topologically trivial surfaces of Theorem 1.1 to a smoothly trivial torus results in a smoothly trivial surface.

+It would be interesting to know what the simplest examples of exotic embeddings are.
+For example, this paper provides context for the following two natural questions, which have motivated work on exotically embedded surfaces.

-We conclude this introduction with an open question. \begin{question} Do their exist exotically embedded surfaces in $S^4$?
+\begin{question} Do there exist exotically embedded surfaces in $S^4$?
 In particular, is there an embedded $S^2$ that is topologically isotopic to the unknot but not smoothly isotopic to the unknot? \end{question}

-If one could produce such an exotic unknot, its complement would be an exotic $S^1 \times D^3$, and surgery along it would be an exotic $S^1\times S^3$, two of the most elusive exotic creatures.
-The examples in this paper can be seen as prototypes for answering this sort of question: Since the tori we construct bound solid handlebodies in $X$, they are close to being exotic surfaces in $S^4$ in the sense that they are topologically isotopic to a surface lying in a ball in $X$.
+The examples in this paper can be seen as prototypes for answering this sort of question, as answering this question in other manifolds can be seen as a first step to better understanding the $S^4$ question.
+At the same time, the examples of this paper can better inform an attack on the question above.